-(Example: If an individual scores 4 in Applied Math, 3 in Locating Information, and 5 in Reading for Information, a Bronze certificate is awarded.)
+(Example: If an individual scores 4 in Applied Math, 3 in Graphic Literacy, and 5 in Workplace Documents, a Bronze certificate is awarded.)

 10.2 What are the benefits to my adult learners and my program to becoming involved with the Kansas WORKReady!
 Certificate initiative?